alexgQQ/soulsgen/README.md

 The module `extension` will handle a lot of this parsing and cleaning.
 Check out its source for implementation details.

-TODOS:
-    - Come up with a way to validate entries are indeed clean, hard to manually validate.

 ### Build our Corpus (Dataset)

 Corpus is a term for a set of language snippets.
 This is just another reference for the dataset to work off of.